home-assistant/core/README.md

 Using [Tasker for Android](https://play.google.com/store/apps/details?id=net.dinglisch.android.taskerm) I built an Android app that:

- * provides buttons to control the lights and the chromecast
+ * Provides buttons to control the lights and the chromecast
- * sent updates every 30 minutes on the battery status
+ * Sent updates every 30 minutes on the battery status
- * sent updates when the phone is being charged via usb or wireless
+ * Sent updates when the phone is being charged via usb or wireless

 The [APK](https://raw.github.com/balloob/home-assistant/master/android-tasker/Home_Assistant.apk) and [Tasker project XML](https://raw.github.com/balloob/home-assistant/master/android-tasker/Home_Assistant.prj.xml) can be found in [/android-tasker/](https://github.com/balloob/home-assistant/tree/master/android-tasker)